tech-with-KING/alx-low_level_programming/0x03-debugging/README.md

-this project is a debugging file for my project i couldn’nt complete
+0-main.c test to see if the files are not empty main.h - is the header file for my project it